AlexShaGH/C-Sharp-Wrapper-For-Native-Windows-Methods---Interop/README.md

 # C-Sharp-Wrapper-For-Native-Windows-Methods---Interop
-C# Wrapper For Native Windows Methods - Interoperability
+This C# Wrapper For Native Windows Methods for Interoperability

+It was designed to allow accessing low-level windows functions from C# environment